fedeantuna/tuia-python-project-2022/README.md

 While in the virtual environment, run `python main.py` depending on your system.

-To start the Jupyter Notebook run `jupyter-lab` and open the `notebook_es.ipynb` by double clicking on it.
+To start the Jupyter Notebook run `jupyter notebook` and open the `notebook_es.ipynb`.

 # Data structure to read (JSON):